-The Minor in Science, Technology & Society (STS) focuses on social science approaches to science, technology, and medicine, including history, sociology, anthropology, and policy studies.
-Scientific, technical, and medical analysis of social problems is also within its scope.
-It is sponsored by the Residential College, but is open to all U-M undergraduates.
+The Minor in Science, Technology & Society (STS) focuses on social scientific approaches to science, technology, and medicine, including history, sociology, anthropology, and policy studies.
+Scientific, technical, and medical analyses of social problems are also within its scope.
+This minor is sponsored by the Residential College, but is open to all U-M undergraduates.

 The minor helps students learn about such issues as: